floatinghotpot/cordova-plugin-nativeaudio/README.md

 Fully concurrent and multichannel.

 * params
- * ID - string unique ID for the audio file
+ * id - string unique ID for the audio file
  * assetPath - the relative path or absolute URL (inluding http://) to the audio asset.
  * success - success callback function
  * fail - error/fail callback function